2023 Most Popular Pharmacy/Pharmaceutical Sciences Bachelor's Degree Schools

 After completing their Bachelor's Degree, pharmacy graduates from KU carry an average student debt load of $20,394.
 The average monthly payment of a loan this size is about $295, assuming that the borrower is on a 10-year repayment plan.

-Full Pharmacy/Pharmaceutical Sciences at University of Kansas Report
+Read full report on Pharmacy/Pharmaceutical Sciences at University of Kansas

-With a ranking of #7, Samford University did quite well on this year’s most popular schools for pharmacy/pharmaceutical sciences students working on their bachelor’s degree.
-Located in the large suburb of Birmingham, Samford is a private not-for-profit school with a moderately-sized student population.
+Samford University did quite well in this year’s ranking of the most popular places for pharmacy/pharmaceutical sciences students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the suburb of Birmingham, Samford is a private not-for-profit college with a medium-sized student population.

 Of the 118 students majoring in pharmacy at Samford, 33% are male and 67% are female.